therapy & support

 After‑hours appointments

-Counselling and Supervision may be available outside of business hours and can be negotiated on request.
+Counselling and supervision sessions outside of business hours are limited, though may be available on request.

-Medical practitioners can send referrals via Medical Objects, or email.
+Medical practitioners can refer via Medical Objects, or email.

 steady space does not provide an afterhours crisis response service and is unable to provide emergency follow up.